| Wayne's

 Remarkable computer-generated imagery

 that beautifully complements the song.
-I never tire of watching it.
 In fact, I

 would've ranked it even higher if only there had been a little more of the Boys